Kadin20031/TeamData_Mini_Project_DS450/README.md

 ## CAPO and Time to Clinical Stability
 Contains all necessary files to properly address the following project goal and scenario.
-Project Goal: To generate a survival analysis curve and develop predic�ve models using Linear/Logis�c Regression for a real-life data set.
+Project Goal: To generate a survival analysis curve and develop predictive models using Linear/Logistic Regression for a real-life data set.
 Scenario: You are a data analyst working for a health research company.
-One of the researchers in your organiza�on is interested in the outcomes for patients hospitalized with Community-Acquired Pneumonia.
+One of the researchers in your organization is interested in the outcomes for patients hospitalized with Community-Acquired Pneumonia.
 The researcher was made aware of a multi-year retrospecive cohort study on CAP conducted by a physician in Louisville, Kentucky who specializes in infectious diseases.
 Startng in 2001, this study collected data from hospitals around the world on CAP.
 You have been provided with a